Danger Lights: Notes

 Danger Lights was filmed during a period when some movie studios were experimenting with various widescreen film formats.
 As part of this trend, two versions of the film were created.
 One used standard 35mm film and Academy ratio, and the other used an experimental 65mm widescreen format at a 2:1 aspect ratio.
 This latter process was called "Natural Vision" and was invented by film pioneers George Kirke Spoor and P. John Berggren.
 The Natural Vision print of the film was reportedly screened at only two theaters (the only two with the equipment necessary to show the film), the State Lake Theater in Chicago and the Mayfair Theater in New York, and no copies of it are known to exist today.
 Danger Lights is the only film created using this process, and the entire effort to move to wide-screen was shelved for several decades because of the increased costs of both production and presentation.
 The film was taken two years after the Milwaukee Road exited bankruptcy and five years before it re-entered bankruptcy and placed under trusteeship.
-Ten years after the second bankruptcy, the Milwaukee Road emerged from bankruptcy until it fell into bankruptcy the third time in 1977 and sold to the Soo Line Railroad in 1986.
+Ten years after the second bankruptcy, the Milwaukee Road emerged from bankruptcy until it fell into bankruptcy the third time in 1977 (the railroad's first bankruptcy was filed in 1925) and sold to the Soo Line Railroad in 1986.
+The Soo Line was absorbed by the Canadian Pacific Railway in 1990, with the latter combining with the Kansas City Southern Railway thirty-three years posterior to form Canadian Pacific Kansas City Limited, or CPKC.